scalacenter/scala-advent-of-code/docs/2024/puzzles/day14.md

     .getOrElse(-1)
 ```

-We don't even need to check if the lines are inline - our test is strict enough with counting lines that it works regardless.
+We don't even need to check if the lines are contiguous - our test is strict enough with counting lines that it works regardless.
 Results may vary
 on your input.
 Here I test if there are more than 15 horizontal lines with a length of 10 or more, and that there are 3 or more vertical lines
 with length 15 or greater.